Dec 12, 2012

 9. Queer women and (in)visibility (May 16, 2012) — Last Saturday…I heard a story on NPR’s Weekend All Things Considered about the impact of television on public opinions about gay people.
 Since I used to write about gay people on television, I was really interested in this piece, which featured an interview between host Guy Raz and Edward Schiappa, a professor of communications studies at the University of Minnesota. … So, this was a 5-minute piece on the radio.
 I knew that they couldn’t get too deeply into the nuances of LGBT representation on television.
 But you know what pissed me off?
 It basically dismissed — and then erased — women from the dialogue.

 8. 10 Thoughts on The Hunger Games Movie (Mar.
-26, 2012)1 — 1.
+26, 2012) ((As you can see, Hunger Games still brings it.)) — 1.
 I went into it as a fan of the books, which means I expected that I would like the books more.
 I did.
 That’s not unusual for me, though, because I’m more of a book person than a movie person.
 The intimacy and intensity of the reading experience pretty much always outweighs two hours in a dark theater for me.
 However, 2.
 I thought the movie was pretty good!
 I thought it was well-paced and visually intriguing, and the cast did a good job.

 7. Being conscious about gender (Jan.
 10, 2012) — I, too, am a feminist.
 And I’m a lesbian.
 I’ve been thinking about gender as a lived experience for a while, especially because I have plenty of friends who aren’t traditionally feminine.
 I would have expected that in my writing, I wouldn’t fall back on traditional Western beliefs about passivity and femininity.